 A Learning Access Plan (LAP) is the formal document developed through Disability Services that details the specialist services, study and assessment accommodations available to an individual student with a disability and/or health condition.
-Students who need support and study adjustments are required to provide documentation from a health practitioner or if diagnosed with a Learning Disability, required to provide a psychological educational assessment from a relevant practitioner (e.g. School or Educational Psychologist).
+Students who need support and study accommodations are required to provide documentation from a health practitioner or if diagnosed with a Learning Disability, required to provide a psychological educational assessment from a relevant practitioner (e.g. School or Educational Psychologist).
 Once documentation is provided, an appointment can be made to meet with a Disability Adviser to develop a LAP.
-Please note that Graduate Research candidates are not placed on LAP plans; they are instead individually managed, through the Graduate Research Office (GRO).
-For more information refer to the information sheet on the Graduate Research website.
+[Please note that Graduate Research candidates should not apply for LAPs; they are instead individually managed, through the Graduate Research Office (GRO).
+For more information refer to the information sheet on the Graduate Research website].

-If ongoing study and assessment accommodations are required by a student with a LAP of a temporary nature, in most cases, further medical documentation is required and a new LAP is created.
+If ongoing study and assessment accommodations are required by a student with a LAP that has expired, in most cases, further medical documentation is required and a new LAP is created.

-All LAPs are reviewed each semester to ensure the University is providing the students with appropriate supports and accommodations.
+LAPs are reviewed as required to ensure the University is providing the students with appropriate services and accommodations.

-A student with a permanent LAP may have a new plan created if their condition changes, or the availability/appropriateness of support services change.
+A student with a current LAP may have a new plan created if their condition changes, or the availability/appropriateness of support services change.
 Additionally, a new LAP will be required if a student's course code changes, and the student should contact Disability Services immediately when this occurs.

-The LAP will indicate the type of disability as hearing, vision, medical, mobility, physical, mental health or learning disability.
-Some students with more complex issues may have a combination of types listed.
+The LAP will indicate the type of disability as hearing, vision, medical, mobility, physical, mental health, neurological or learning disability.
+Some students may have a combination of types listed.

-The arrangements which are approved by the Faculty(ies) Associate Dean, Teaching and Learning, for the student, are categorised under the relevant service provider and specify the study and assessment accommodations that are required to appropriately support the student with their studies.
-Some services have a service level agreement, specifying which level of service is required to meet the needs of the student.
+The arrangements which are approved by the Faculty's Associate Dean, Learning and Teaching are categorised under the relevant service provider.
+These arrangements specify the study and assessment accommodations that are required to appropriately support the student with their studies.

-The LAP procedure ensures fair, reasonable and consistent assessment of implications, documentation and implementation of the services and adjustments.
+The LAP procedure ensures fair, reasonable and consistent assessment of implications, documentation and implementation of the services and accommodations.